Once an apply is performed, the version of Terraform that performed the apply is saved in the state file. From that point, the

 terraform_versionvalue to the desired earlier version.

 For example, to downgrade from 0.11.5 to 0.11.3, change:

-Once the change is made and the state file is saved, upload the state file into any backend to make it the latest state (see Creating a State Version Using the API for TFE to upload the edited state file to TFE).
+Once the change is made and the state file is saved, upload the state file into any backend to make it the latest state (see Modifying Terraform states in Terraform Enterprise for TFE to upload the edited state file to TFE).